cerulea/google-homepage/README.md

 Google Homepage: Attempting to rebuild the visual appearance of the Google homepage using HTML and CSS.
+Demonstrates a basic understanding of how elements are styled in webpages.

-Completion of this project will demonstrate a basic understanding of how elements are styled in webpages.
+cerulea.github.io/google-homepage